 The Early-Experience Agent Becomes the Apprentice

 Kai Zhang and collaborators' arXiv paper Agent Learning via Early Experience gives the agent boom a useful training vocabulary.
-Between supervised imitation and full reinforcement learning, the paper places a middle practice: let an agent act, record the future states produced by its own actions, and turn those traces into supervision before external rewards are available.
+Between supervised imitation and full reinforcement learning, the paper places a middle practice: let an agent try alternative actions, record the resulting future states, and turn those traces into supervision before an external reward signal is available.

 The Apprenticeship Problem